Kimserey/BlogArchive/20170826_breadcrumb_prime_ng.md

 And that's it, we have now a workable breadcrumb.
 More enhancement can be made, for example, we can make a common base class which will be used by all components needing to update the breadcrumb and we could add the menu items straight into the route data so that no code would be needed on the component.
 Lastly we could implement a token replacement mechanism in order to allow the route labels to use values from the params of the activated route but I will leave that for you to implement!

+The source code is available on my GitHub [https://github.com/Kimserey/ng-samples/blob/master/src/app/primeng/parent.component.ts](https://github.com/Kimserey/ng-samples/blob/master/src/app/primeng/parent.component.ts).

 # Conclusion

+Today we saw how to implement a breadcrumb bar to enhance the user experience of a website.
+In the process we saw how we could create a parent component, child components and how we can bind them via the Angular router.
+We also saw how we could utilize a service to allow a decoupled two way communication from component to component using observables.
+Lastly we saw how to solve one particular tricky problem encountered for parent/child communication whereby parent will be updated after being checked.
+Hope you enjoyed this post as much as I enjoyed writing it.
+As usual, if you have any question leave it here or hit me on Twitter [@Kimserey_Lam](https://twitter.com/Kimserey_Lam).
+See you next time!